0x23/MicroManipulatorStepper/README.md

 - Accurate ball position heavily dependet on print quality and corner rounding
 - Rubber bands could not be changed or removed once glued in.

-A video about the improved ball joint and linkage manufactoring process can be found on YT: [Better Ball Joints for the Open Micro-Manipulator](https://www.youtube.com/watch?v=NM2KXvRGmpg)
+A video about the improved ball joint and linkage manufactoring process can be found on YouTube: [Better Ball Joints for the Open Micro-Manipulator](https://www.youtube.com/watch?v=NM2KXvRGmpg)
 Also the FreeCAD model was restructured and improved and now includes all pins and fasteners.
 It now provides a reference for all required mechanical parts.

 <div style="display: flex;">